-Summary

-Syntax ON sign MAPOS xxx GOSUB name

-Parameter sign = + = when the master position xxx is passed in positive direction - = when the master position xxx is passed in negative direction

-xxx = Master Position in MU

-name = name of the subprogram

-100 xxx 0

-< positive direction

-negative direction

-Description It is possible to call up a subprogram with the instruction ON MAPOS, if a specific master position (MU) has been passed in positive or negative direction.
-For example, in order to set an output at any point in the case of a linear drive (slave) with a traversing range from 0 to 10000 UU.
+Summary Call up a subprogram when the master position xxx (MU) is passed.
+Syntax ON sign MAPOS xxx GOSUB name Parameter + = when the master position xxx is passed in positive direction sign = - = when the master position xxx is passed in negative direction Master Position in MU xxx =name of the subprogram name = xxx 0 100 <---- positive direction ----> negative direction Description It is possible to call up a subprogram with the instruction ON MAPOS, if a specific master position (MU) has been passed in positive or negative direction.
+For example, in order to set an output at any point in the case of a linear drive (slave)

-Π. NB!:
+with a traversing range from 0 to 10000 UU.

-di la constante da la constant An ON MAPOS Interrupt can be deleted with the command ON DELETE GOSUB

-The subroutine to be called up must be defined within the SUBMAINPROG and ENDPROG identified program.

-During the execution of subprograms triggered by an interrupt, NOWAIT ON is set automatically
+- An ON MAPOS Interrupt can be deleted with the command ON DELETE ...
+GOSUB ... - The subroutine to be called up must be defined within the SUBMAINPROG and ENDPROG identified program. - During the execution of subprograms triggered by an interrupt, NOWAIT ON is set automatically

-Command Group INT

-Cross index

-Syntax Example ON +MAPOS 1200 GOSUB name // Always call up subprogram at position 1200

-Sample Program ON+MAPOS 2200 GOSUB Synprog

-MASTER SLAVE 175HA529.10 MASTER SUBPROG Synprog SYNCV RETURN MASTER SUBPROG Synprog SYNCV RETURN MASTER SUBPROG Synprog

-Here according to the program Velocity Synchronization starts after Master has reached 2200 qc in positive direction.
-Then the slave and master move in SYNCV.